quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS ClientHello.
 The server MAY retain these packets for later decryption in anticipation of receiving a ClientHello.

-Receiving and verifying the TLS Finished message is critical in ensuring the integrity of the TLS handshake.
-A server MUST NOT use 1-RTT protected packets from the client prior to verifying the client Finished message if its response depends on client authentication.

 # Key Update

-Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys, for instance because of limits on AEAD encryption.
+Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys.
 The KEY_PHASE bit in the short header is used to indicate whether key updates have occurred.
-The KEY_PHASE bit is initially set to 0 and then inverted with each key update {{key-update}}.
+The KEY_PHASE bit is initially set to 0 and then inverted with each key update
+{{key-update}}.

 The KEY_PHASE bit allows a recipient to detect a change in keying material without necessarily needing to receive the first packet that